 Tuberculin Skin Test

-A tuberculin skin test is done to see if
+A tuberculin skin test (also called a Mantoux tuberculin test) is done to see if

 tuberculosis (TB).
 The test is done by putting a small